escamoteur/get_it_mixin/README.md

 | `.registerStreamHandler`  | Add an event handler for a `Stream`  |
 | `.registerFutureHandler`  | Add an event handler for a `Future`  |

-The first param in the `register` methods is a `select` delegate that can be used to bind to a specific field.
-The second param is the handler delegate itself:
+The first param in the `register` methods is a `select` delegate that can be used to watch to a specific field.
+The second param is the action which will be triggered:
 ```dart
 class MyWidget extends StatelessWidget with GetItMixin {
   @override